AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Save by installing safety equipment

 GEICO is one of the cheapest providers on our list and the best provider if you have a speeding ticket on your record.
-Compared to its competitors, GEICO is about 30 percent cheaper for drivers after one speeding ticket.
+Unlike State Farm ($3,352) or Esurance ($3,213), which are significantly more expensive for drivers with a speeding ticket, GEICO is about 30 percent cheaper than competitors for drivers with one speeding ticket.
 GEICO also offers some excellent auto insurance discounts and coverage options for drivers that bring your costs down and keep you more protected.

 ProsWho It's Best For